thomasjungblut/dashcam-object-detection/README.md

 > python3 filter_files.py -i DCIM/Normal -o DCIM/Detected/ --include car,truck,skateboard

 Once an included class was found, the video will be moved without further inference.

+If you have GPU support compiled into decord, you can also enable this via:
+> python3 filter_files.py --decord-gpu True

+by default, it will use the CPU to decode the frames, doing this whole process on the GPU as well brings additional performance.

 You can change the batch size to match your RAM/VRAM usage by supplying `--batch-size`, currently the default is 512 images at once.